ray-project/ray-agents/examples/analyzer/token_efficient_agent/README.md

 ```

 **Why this is needed:**
-- `--fsgofer-host-uds`: Allows gVisor containers to connect to Unix sockets on the host
+- `--host-uds=all`: Allows gVisor containers to connect to Unix sockets on the host
 - Enables `network_mode: none` (complete isolation) + Unix socket communication with sidecar
 - Sidecar enforces MCP allowlist while sandbox has zero network access